tushar2704/VibeCode/docs/01-introduction/README.md

 ## 🔮 The Future of Development

-Vibe Coding with Context Engineering represents the future of software development:
+VibeCode with Context Engineering represents the future of software development:

 - **AI as Collaborative Partner**: Not replacement, but enhancement
 - **Quality by Default**: Production-ready code from the start